ufbx/ufbx.github.io/site/fbx/index.md

 meaning that any new file may require a feature that you must account for, if aiming for correctness across any files in the wild.
-Less care is required if you are in control both of the importer and the files, as then you only need to support the necessar ysubset of features.
+Less care is required if you are in control both of the importer and the files, as then you only need to support the necessary ysubset of features.